 Does TikTok have advertising?

 TikTok introduced a beta version of its advertising model in 2019.
 Quickly, massive brands like Nike started advertising on TikTok, and ads became an essential part of the platform.

 In 2021, just two years after the platform launched ads, TikTok had more than one billion active users worldwide.
 It’s an entertaining, engaging way of promoting your brand – if you run ads on that puppy, you’re going to be seen.

 What is TikTok Ad Manager?

 TikTok has its own ads manager, handily called… TikTok Ad Manager.
 It’s similar to Facebook’s advertising system, but offers fewer targeting options.
 However, most people are willing to take that hit, as the reach is immense.

 What kind of ads does TikTok offer?

-If you use TikTok ads, you have a wide range of options to choose from.
+If you use TikTok ads as part of your digital marketing efforts, you have a wide range of options to choose from.
 Check them out below.